api3dao/vitepress-docs/docs/explore/dao-members/dao-pool.md

 - Staked tokens in the DAO pool are used to cover potential financial losses from dAPI malfunctions that the dAPI consumer might incur.

-To stake your tokens use the [Dashboard](../dashboard/staking.md).
+To stake your tokens, see the guide
+[Staking Tokens](/guides/dap-members/staking.md).
 You can stake as many times as you’d like.
 Your percentage of all the tokens in the DAO pool are directly related to your percentage of the rewards and the risks.
 If you stake 10% of the pool you earn 10% of rewards and will pay 10% of service coverage claims.

 ### Collateral